The Occurrence Rate of Terrestrial Planets Orbiting Nearby Mid-to-late M Dwarfs from TESS Sectors 1-42: Abstract

 \section{Abstract}

-We present an analysis of a volume-complete sample of 363 mid-to-late M dwarfs within 15 pc of the Sun with masses between 0.1 and 0.3 \msun~observed by TESS within Observation Sectors 1 to 42.
-The median mass of the stars in this sample is 0.17 \msun.
-We search the TESS 2-minute cadence light curves for transiting planets with orbital periods below 7 days using a modified Box-Least Squares (BLS) algorithm and recover all 6 known planets within the sample as well as a likely planet candidate orbiting LHS 475 (TESS Object of Interest 910.01).
-Each of these planets is consistent with a terrestrial composition, with planet radii ranging from 0.91 \rearth~to 1.31 \rearth.
-In addition, we perform a transit injection and recovery analysis for each of the 363 stars to characterize the transit detection sensitivity as a function of planet radius, insolation, and orbital period.
-We obtain a cumulative occurrence rate of $0.61^{+0.24}_{-0.19}$ terrestrial planets per M dwarf with radii above 0.5 \rearth~and orbital periods between 0.4-7 days.
-We find that for comparable insolations, planets larger than 1.5 \rearth~(sub-Neptunes and water worlds) are significantly less abundant around mid-to-late M dwarfs compared to earlier-type stars, while the occurrence rate of terrestrial planets is comparable to that of more massive M dwarfs.
-We estimate that overall, terrestrials outnumber sub-Neptunes around mid-to-late M dwarfs at a ratio of 14 to 1, in contrast to GK dwarfs where they are roughly equinumerous.
-We place a $1\sigma$ upper limit of 0.07 planets larger than 1.5 \rearth~per mid-to-late M dwarf, within the orbital period range of 0.5-7 days.
+We present an analysis of a volume-complete sample of 363 mid-to-late M dwarfs within 15 pc of the Sun with masses between 0.1-0.3 \msun~observed by TESS within Sectors 1 to 42.
+The median stellar mass of the sample is 0.17 \msun.
+We search the TESS light curves for transiting planets with orbital periods below 7 days and recover all 6 known planets within the sample as well as a likely planet candidate orbiting LHS 475.
+Each of these planets is consistent with a terrestrial composition, with planet radii between 0.91-1.31 \rearth.
+We characterize the transit detection sensitivity for each star as a function of planet radius, insolation, and orbital period.
+We obtain a cumulative occurrence rate of $0.61^{+0.24}_{-0.19}$ terrestrial planets per star with radii above 0.5 \rearth~and orbital periods between 0.4-7 days.
+We find that for comparable insolations, planets larger than 1.5 \rearth~(sub-Neptunes) are significantly less abundant around mid-to-late M dwarfs compared to earlier-type stars, while the occurrence rate of terrestrial planets is comparable to that of more massive M dwarfs.
+We estimate that overall, terrestrials outnumber sub-Neptunes around mid-to-late M dwarfs by 14 to 1, in contrast to GK dwarfs where they are roughly equinumerous.
+We place a $1\sigma$ upper limit of 0.07 planets larger than 1.5 \rearth~per star, within the orbital period range of 0.5-7 days.
 We find evidence for a downturn in occurrence rates for planet radii below 0.9\rearth, suggesting that Earth-sized and larger terrestrials may be more common around mid-to-late M dwarfs.

 \keywords{planets and satellites: detection, terrestrial planets --- techniques: photometric}